mac-thor/C-KatceTerm/README.md

 ```bash
 katceterm [-i inputfile] [-o outputfile]
 ```
-If the input file is ommited the ascii text file is read from <stdin>.
+If the input file is ommited the ascii text file is read from STDIN.
-And if the output file is ommited the converted file is send to <stdout>.
+And if the output file is ommited the converted file is send to STDOUT.